jschuel/MIGDAL_simulator/docs/source/Getting Started.md

 ## (III) Installing Degrad

 Degrad is a FORTRAN program that simulates the transport of electrons in gas mixtures.
-Installing and compiling Degrad is required in order to generate primary electronic recoils. **Note:** We have texted this only on Ubunutu 22.04.
+Installing and compiling Degrad is required in order to generate primary electronic recoils. **Note:** We have tested this only on Ubunutu 22.04.

 1. Navigate to the `MIGDAL_simulator/` directory and download the Degrad fortran file